Crime in Mexico: Effects on tourism

 Mexico is a major tourist destination, with 42 million people traveling there in 2018; US citizens alone usually make up 15–16 million annually.
 Because cartel-related violence in Mexico is highly geographically limited, the US State department has issued "do not travel" advisories for only five states as of November 2021: Colima, Guerrero, Michoacán, Sinaloa and Tamaulipas.
 Even in areas with high levels of violent crime, tourists are rarely targeted as conflicts are usually between rival gangs and/or the police.
 Pickpocketing and other forms of petty theft are generally the main concerns for travelers to Mexico.
 Before the COVID-19 pandemic in 2020, tourist numbers were increasing.

 In 2015, Verdugo-Yepes, Pedroni and Hu applied a panel structural vector autoregression model to model the effects of crime on GDP growth and foreign direct investment (FDI) at the state and national level.

 Chela Rivas, a Mexican singer and performer, stated in 2020 that "because of the war with drug cartels, each day it becomes more and more dangerous to ... travel to remote towns and sing.
 It is not only frustrating, it is scary."

+The Teotihuacan shooting in 2026, weeks before the World Cup, led the Mexican government to create stricter security protocols on tourist sites around Mexico.
+The shooting resulted in the death of 1 Canadian woman and 13 others injured, ending with the perpetrator shooting himself, according to authorities.
+The attack led to temporary closure of the site, bag checks and included National Guard deployment.
+When the site reopened following the aftermath, there was heightened security presence and fewer tourists than usual.